desrever-nu/nu-raspberry-unofficial/README.md

 # nu-raspberry-unofficial
 Builds of Nu for raspberry pi .

-**This builds are unoficcial, privately maintaned, and unlike clients distributed via nubits.com did not undergo a proper testing process.
+**This builds are unofficial, privately maintaned and - unlike clients distributed via nubits.com - these builds did not undergo a proper testing process.
 Use it at your own risk**

 ##Get the latest binaries